renderedtext/semaphore-docs-new/source/docs/turn-off-automatic-testing-of-new-branches.md

 ---
 layout: post
-title: How to skip building new branches?
+title: Turn off automatic testing of new branches
 category: Customizing your build
 ---